nilsmartel/string/README.md

-    help        Prints this message or the help of the given subcommand(s) length      Returns the length the input string line        Pick a single line by linenumber replace     Replace all matching words
+    help        Prints this message or the help of the given subcommand(s) length      Returns the length the input string line        Pick a single line by linenumber map         Maps each line of input to a given command replace     Replace all matching words
     reverse     Reverse order of lines
     split       Split up a string by a separator and print the parts on separate lines